Hong Kong Pre-Arrival Registration (PAR) for Indians: Requirements, Fees and Application Process 2026

 4. Children: For minors (under 16), a parent or guardian must review and sign the slip on the child’s behalf before travel.

-Processing Time and Fees
+Processing Time and Fees for Hong Kong Pre Arrival Registration

 The PAR application is processed immediately in most cases.
 You will see an on-screen message indicating approval (or rejection).
 On rare occasions it may take up to a working day, but you should not need more than 24 hours before departure.
 Since PAR is free, there are no visa fees or consulate fees for this process.
 Travel agents and applicants should note that officially, Hong Kong charges nothing for Indian PAR.
 (If you use a visa service, they may bill a service fee – but the government itself imposes no charge.)